Keparoo/casting-agency/README.md

 - Create and assign permissions to the roles
 - Update the `AUTH0_DOMAIN`, `API_AUDIENCE`, `AUTH0_CLIENT_ID`, `AUTH0_CLIENT_SECRET`, and `AUTH0_CALLBACK_URL` constants in the `.env` file
 ---
+## Environment Variables
+Create a `.env` file matching the template provided in the `.env.example` file.
+All environmental variables must be populated with the appropriate `auth0` constants and `PostgreSQL` database URLs in order for the application to function.

+---
 ## Testing

 Replace the JWT tokens in `test_app.py` with ones generated on the website.
 JWT tokens expire 24 hours from generation.